poncho/ecto_mermaid/README.md

 Converts your Ecto Repo into a Mermaid ER diagram file

 > [!WARNING]
-> For now it only supports PostgreSQL repos
+> For now it only supports PostgreSQL and SQLite3 repos

 ## Installation